EvilAirplane580/EvilAirplane580/README.md

 - 👋 Hi, I’m @EvilAirplane580
 - 👀 I’m interested in Bug Bounties
-- 🌱 I’m currently learning hiw to code in my first language python
+- 🌱 I’m currently learning how to code in my first language python
 - 💞️ I’m looking to collaborate on any bug bounties
 - 📫 How to reach me Email ishaan.maharaj@outlook.com
 - 😄 Pronouns: male